Identify your essential services

 Discuss your organisation’s current threat landscape and any mitigations you currently have in place.
 If there is a multi-threat picture, list the different types.
 Consider:

-- who could attack you – are there any significant external threats?
+- who could attack you, including any significant external threats

-- why you could be a target – are there any political, economic, social or environmental factors that pose risk?
+- why you could be a target, including any political, economic, social or environmental factors that pose risks

 - what could go wrong if they were successful